Nhlalala23/Nhlalalahub/workflow.md

 -

 date 02/02/24
--adding infoto home page (about us,services)
+-adding info to home page (about us,services)
 -adding styles
 -ceating a page for users to create new groups -created a page where users will share group